MySmile/sfchat/README.rst

 Docker
 ======
 For development process it's prepared Docker.
-More instruction can be found in `/bin/docker </bin/docker>`_.
+More instruction can be found in `Docker Readme </bin/docker/README.rst>`_.

 Tests
 =====